 The Honolulu Museum of Art’s main campus houses one of America’s best Asian art collections, as well as works by Europe’s great artists, like Picasso, Gauguin, van Gogh, etc).

-For some really unique stuff, it’s recommended to visit The Arts of Hawai’i collection, which includes Georgia O’Keeffe’s Maui landscapes and indigenous feather capes.
+For some really unique stuff, visiting The Arts of Hawai’i collection, which includes Georgia O’Keeffe’s Maui landscapes and Indigenous feather capes is recommended.

 Address: 900 South Beretania St Honolulu, HI 96814